Vellumic/q3/README.md

 Q³
 ===
-(**NOTE**: q3 should build on Rust f4bedde)
 ![Screenshot](pics/012_1_no_wire.png)

+> [!WARNING]
+> This fork fixes current state of the project to make it successfully build & run on modern systems.
+There are no plans to continue its development.

 ### What is Q³?
-Q³ is a project using Mozilla's Rust language and OpenGL to create a Quake 3 like game that takes Quake 3 and QuakeLive maps, voxelizes them, and allows groups of players to blow the shit out of everything in a fast-paced Quake-esque first person shooter with 100% destructible environments.
+Q³ is a project using Rust language and OpenGL to create a Quake 3 like game that takes Quake 3 and QuakeLive maps, voxelizes them, and allows groups of players to blow the shit out of everything in a fast-paced Quake-esque first person shooter with 100% destructible environments.

-### What's the current state of Q³?
-Q³ is not a game yet!
-It's still a side project that I'm working on in my spare time.
+However, it's an engine with some features (listed below) rather than a game.

+### Which features Q³ has?
 * Multithreaded OpenGL rendering
 * Half-baked BSP renderer (Quake 3 and Quake Live)
   * Quake Live map rendering is... buggy